terpet/macfilter_app_for_BSNL_Siemens_Modem/README.md

 # macfilter_app_for_BSNL_Siemens_Modem
 I wrote a piece of code that automates the process of Filtering devices connected to your network .

-The script provides three options
+The script provides three options.

 1.Enable/Disable MAC Filter
 2.Add a MAC Address to Block List